Questions & Answers

 What is an Indiana combo hunt?

 We offer a combo hunt as one of our Indiana semi-guided hunts which allows a hunter the ability to harvest a trophy buck with a bow or gun.
 You can still only harvest 1 buck total on this hunt, but now have the opportunity to hunt both rut archery and firearms in the same week.
 This is a 6 1/2 day hunt.
 You purchase a bow license and hunt for 4 1/2 days.
-If you don't harvest within that time period, you purchase another license for the opening weekend of gun.
-Again, this is not a combo hunt for 2 bucks, but a hunt during peak rut with up to 2 different weapons for one trophy buck.
-The 2012 combo is scheduled November 11th- 17th., 2013- $2,250.
+If you don't harvest a buck within that time period, you purchase another license for the opening weekend of gun (see rates and dates page).
+Again, this is not a combo hunt for 2 bucks, but a hunt during peak rut with up to 2 different weapons for 1 trophy buck.

 How much pressure is there and will I be around other hunters?